 In addition, he notes that it was the kindness of those close to him that saw his eventual release.
 A parcel of food and toiletries proved to customs that he was here for the long haul – prepared to stay as long as it took to get back “home.”

 After a little financial help from his friends, the assistance of Lionair and the mercy of customs, Harry was allowed to book a flight to Thailand and back.
 This time, he had a return ticket upon arrival.

 As a result, Harry’s 10 days of torment were over.
 Tears of joy constantly streamed down his face; finally free to enter the country he calls home.

 Harry’s ordeal highlights a gap in the logic of Airport protocol.
 What to do with the people who can’t buy their way out of the “return ticket policy”?
 Furthermore, is the “return ticket policy” the most efficient way of dealing with tourists?

-Sokarno-Hatta is not far from doubling in size with new terminals, making it one of the largest airports in Asia.
+Soekarno-Hatta is not far from doubling in size with new terminals, making it one of the largest airports in Asia.
 However, no amount of modern architecture will paper over the cracks of a feeble procedure of accepting tourists into Indonesia.
-This is something that must be reckoned with before Jakarta looks to double the amount of foreigners it welcomes to the capital.
+This is something that must be reckoned with before Jakarta looks to double the number of foreigners it welcomes to the capital.

-But Harry's story is one of warning to expats and tourists entering Indonesia.
+But Harry’s story is one of warning to expats and tourists entering Indonesia.
 Whilst the rules stand, do yourself a favour and adhere to them.
-When entering the country, buy a return ticket – unless of course your idea of a holiday is a 10-day stay in the Sokarno-Hatta baggage area….
+When entering the country, buy a return ticket – unless of course, your idea of a holiday is a 10-day stay in thSoekarnono-Hatta baggage area….